HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 | uint_8       | terminator | Unused by the game                     |

 ###### Interpreting the data ######
 Aside from the raw audio data there is no playback information stored in the file, everything is hard-coded.
-Since the PC speaker was not able to play different frequencies many developers used a trick called *pulse-width modulation* to create the illusion.
+Since the PC speaker was not able to play different tones many developers used a trick called *pulse-width modulation* to create the illusion.
 The frequency perceived by the listener is created by precisely controlling short bursts of audio pulses.
-Explainging the mathematical properties would be beyond the scope of this document, so I'll refer instead to its [Wikipedia article](http://en.wikipedia.org/wiki/Pulse-width_modulation).
+Explaining the mathematical properties would be beyond the scope of this document, so I'll refer instead to its [Wikipedia article](http://en.wikipedia.org/wiki/Pulse-width_modulation).

 Each byte tells us how long the the phase needs so be.
 First we read a byte and muliply its numeric value by 60 (hard-coded number).
 This lets us compute the length of the phase:

 	tone         = input_byte * 60
 	phase_length = sample_rate * (tone / 1193181) * 1/2

 The *sample rate* depends on how precisely we want to sample the data.
 Higher numbers are more precise, but take up more space.
-We also need to make shure the sample rate matches the sample rate of our playback, i.e. it is the number of samples played per second.
+We also need to make sure the sample rate matches the sample rate of our playback, i.e. it is the number of samples played per second.
 A value of 40,000 is adequate.

 The formula works as follows: looking at the second formula we compute the inverse of the frequency we want to simulate.
 This means a higher frequency will have a shorter duration than a lower one.
 This inverse frequency is multiplied by the sample rate; frequencies are measured in Hz, which is just another way of writing *1/s*, i.e. one per second of something, so an inverse frequency is a duration, measured in seconds.
 The sample rate is measured in *samples/second* and by multiplying it with the duration we get the number of samples to generate.
 Finally we divide by two because we need to flip back-and forth between high and low volume at the half-point mark.